miklevin/MikeLev.in/_posts/2024-10-28-fasthmtl-static-resources.md

 this is patterned, you have choice.
 If you're a Pythonic wizard able to play whack-a-mole with some interesting framework decisions overriding the defaults of factory class instantiations, you have choice.
-All frameworks give you their own way of overriding opinions and customizing&#151;or as the cool kids are saying these days, making it ***bespoke***.
+All frameworks give you their own way of overriding opinions and customizing—or as the cool kids are saying these days, making it ***bespoke***.

 ## FastHTML: Opinionated Conventions in Action